vincepg13/sn-react-shadcn/README.md

 # sn-shadcn-kit

 A tree shakeable collection of react components built using using [ShadCN UI](https://ui.shadcn.com/) and [Tailwind CSS](https://tailwindcss.com/).
+Built and tested using React 19.

 Designed to give ServiceNow developers easy access to react components on the platform.
 To find out more about creating a react environment inside of a ServiceNow instance visit [servicenow-react-app](https://github.com/elinsoftware/servicenow-react-app).